sohilamohey/Power-BI-Projects/Product sales/Readme.md

     DateKey, ProductKey, UnitCost.
 ## In Report:
 1. Stacked Bar Chart.
-2. Donut Chart( for productKey with: color, Style, Class)
+2. Donut Chart(for productKey with: color, Style, Class), using Drill up and down.
-3. Tooltip
+3. Tooltip.
-4. Some calculations
+4. Some calculations.
-5. Table data by drill throught
+5. Table data by drill throught.
 6. Main Page contains buttons for Report and Table data.